Due Diligence Questionnaire (DDQ): What it Is +Complete Checklist

 Sample Due Diligence Questionnaire - What Questions Does it Include?

-A due diligence questionnaire is useful in any type of M&A transaction.
+A due diligence questionnaire is useful in any type of M&A or other financial transaction.
 It typically covers the following categories:

 Depending upon the target and the transaction, additional categories, including a “miscellaneous” category, may be warranted.

 Clearly, the buy-side needs to have a comprehensive understanding of the target.
 Foundational company due diligence questions should include:

 - What is the organizational structure of your company?

 - Can you provide diagrams and charts of your corporate structure?